 Safe Sitter® and Positive Youth Development

-Safe Sitter® is more than a curriculum—it’s a philosophy and an approach to teaching.
-Founder Patricia A. Keener, M.D. created a program to educate young teens and ensure every student had an opportunity to succeed.
-Motivated by her deep love of children of all ages, she believed that adolescents were not problems to be managed, but unique individuals with intrinsic worth.
+Safe Sitter® represents more than a curriculum—it embodies a philosophy and an approach to teaching.
+Founder Patricia A. Keener, M.D. created the program to educate young teens and give every student the opportunity to succeed.
+Motivated by her deep love for children of all ages, she viewed adolescents not as problems to be managed, but unique individuals with intrinsic worth.

-Many youth-serving organizations analyze current and prospective programs based on the nationally-recognized Positive Youth Development Model (PYD) developed by Richard M. Lerner.
-If you are considering adding programs by Safe Sitter® and use PYD as a framework, the Safe Sitter® best practices listed below will help you evaluate if Safe Sitter® is right for you!
+Many youth-serving organizations analyze current and prospective programs using the nationally-recognized Positive Youth Development Model (PYD) that Richard M. Lerner developed.
+If you plan to add Safe Sitter® programs and use PYD as a framework, the following Safe Sitter® best practices will help you evaluate if these programs are right for your community!

 • Instructors are enthusiastic and committed to young adolescents.

-• The students are encouraged to treat the dolls and manikins as real infants/children.
+• Students treat the dolls and manikins as real infants or children.

-• The concept of no physical punishment is emphasized and the advantages of non-physical methods of behavior management are stressed.
+• Instructors emphasize the concept of no physical punishment and stress the advantages of non-physical behavior management techniques.

-• Age-appropriate comforting techniques for unhappy, hurt, or sick children are discussed.
+• Instructors discuss age-appropriate comforting techniques for unhappy, hurt, or sick children.

-• Instructors who do not know the answer to a student’s question do not attempt to answer, but find the correct answer and then inform the student.
+• Instructors admit when they do not know the answer to a student’s question, find the correct answer, and share it with the student.

 Competence: Acting effectively in the classroom and on the job.

-• Instructors are in control of the students.
-The limits of behavior are defined for the students at the start of the course.
+• Instructors define behavioral limits for students at the start of the course.

 Confidence: Believing in a student’s ability to succeed.

-• Instructors utilize review questions as checks for understanding.
+• Instructors use review questions to check students’ understanding.

-• Instructors give each student individual attention during skills practice in order to cheerlead good performance and correct technique errors.
+• Instructors give each student individual attention during skills practice to cheerlead good performance and correct technique errors.

-• Instructors consider possible causes for student behavior in class (lack of sleep, hunger, boredom, anger, etc.) and look for positive ways to address them.
+• Instructors consider possible reasons for student behavior, such as lack of sleep, hunger, or boredom, and address them positively.

-Connection: Ensuring all students feel safe and belong.
+Connection: Helping students feel safe and fostering belonging.

-• Examples and questions are geared to the students’ culture, environment, and gender.
+• Instructors tailor examples and questions to the students’ culture, environment, and gender.

-• The course is available to students regardless of race, culture, religion, gender, or income level.
+• Instructors make courses accessible to students regardless of race, culture, religion, gender, or income level.

-• The parents/guardians of Safe Sitter® graduates play a vital role in monitoring their children’s activity after course completion, whether their children will be home alone, watching younger siblings, or babysitting.
+• Parents/guardians of Safe Sitter® graduates monitor their children’s activities after course completion, whether at home alone, watching siblings, or babysitting.

 Contribution: Encouraging student participation.

-• All students are encouraged to participate in the discussions.
+• Instructors encourage all students to participate in discussions.

 For an in-depth look at the curriculum, check out a sample of our curriculum or read more about each section of the course.
-Consider adding programs by Safe Sitter® to continue to improve the quality of life for teens and families in your community.
+Consider adding Safe Sitter® programs to improve the quality of life for teens and families in your community.

 SEND US A QUESTION